-$$tat(k) = \frac{accessTimes(k) - 1}{accessTime(k) - accessTime(1)}$$

-Equation (1) shows that tat(k) is the average access time in a unit time for k-th access, that is, the k-th access frequency.
-The value of tat(k) is related to the total number of times the tile is accessed and the current access time, and reflects the long-term access characteristic as a Zipf distribution and access spatial distribution.
-It considers two access spatial factors: the spatial distance between the current accessed tile and the tile in cache, and the difference of spatial distance between the current accessed tile and the tile in cache. stat(i)is the accumulated value of access times in a unit time under the i-th access time.
-It reflects the temporal locality and considers two temporal factors: the interval time between current access time and the previous accessed time of a tile, and the difference between the previous intervals.
+$$tat(k) = \frac{accessTimes(k) - 1}{accessTime(k) - accessTime(1)}$$ factors: the spatial distance between current accessed tile and the tile in cache, and the difference of spatial distance between current accessed tile and the tile in cache. stat(i) is the accumulated value of access times in a unit time under the i-th access time.
+It reflects the temporal locality and considers two temporal factors: the interval time between current access time and previous accessed time of a tile, and the difference between previous intervals.